cjcho03/Prolog-Interpreter-Visualizer/README.md

 The project has moved from a Go-only internal representation to a usable Prolog-like interpreter with parser support, a solve API, and a visualizer for user-entered programs and queries.

-The next major milestones are expanding the supported term model, improving parser errors, and adding more Prolog language features such as numbers, nested compound terms, lists, and built-in predicates.
+The next major milestones are expanding the supported term model, improving parser errors, and adding more Prolog language features such as nested compound terms, lists, strings, and built-in predicates.